tomas-fryza/vhdl-course/labs/project/README.md

 * In a synchronous process, the first thing to do is test the clock edge, then synchronous reset.
 The only exception is asynchronous operations.

-* Use hierarchical design, ie. instances, top-level, etc.
+* Use hierarchical design, ie. instances, top-level, several files, etc.

 # Recommended README.md file structure